| Top 10 Qualities to Listen

 My guess is that you'll learn more about a person's persistence

 by asking them about their passions vs. previous job responsibilities.
+3. IntegrityIntegrity is about being

 responsible for our actions and inactions; it's about keeping